turbot/steampipe-plugin-okta/docs/tables/okta_system_log.md

   - log_event_time > ‘2023-03-15T00:00:00Z’ (The data will be fetched from the provided time to the current time)
   - log_event_time < ‘2023-03-15T00:00:00Z’ (The data will be fetched from one day before the provided time to the provided time)

-Note: This table supports an optional `filter` column to query results based on Okta supported [filters](https://developer.okta.com/docs/reference/api/system-log/#bounded-requests).
+- This table supports optional quals.
+Queries with optional quals are optimised to use Okta [filters](https://developer.okta.com/docs/reference/api/system-log/#bounded-requests).
+Optional quals are supported for the following columns:
+  - filter
+  - log_actor_id
+  - log_ip_address
+  - log_event_type
+  - log_event_time

 ## Examples